shuavaz89/JSON2Tiled/README.md

 # JSON2Tiled
 This will convert your Tiled JSON file to the TMX format.
 Lost your TMX Map Format file (.tmx), but still have the JSON Map Format (.json) of the file?
-I've built this becuase somehow I nearly lost all of my .tmx files on my macbook... :'( Fortunately, I have all the json files, this app manage to convert them to TMX.
+I've built this because somehow I nearly lost all of my .tmx files on my macbook... :'( Fortunately, I have all the json files, this tool managed to convert them to TMX.

 ## Getting Started